 Although most of the courses have “normal” trimmings, Hungarians tend to pick a great slice of bread instead.
 (Some radicals frequently eat pasta or noodles with bread – but this is an extreme example.)
 Still, it is quite strange for a foreigner that Hungarians normally eat bread with any soup or even dishes that are trimmings in the eyes of foreigners (e.g. steamed or roasted vegetables).

 9. Pasta with poppy seeds, the drug taboo

-Westwards of Hungary, poppy seeds are almost a taboo in cuisine, because the name of the plant got totally interwoven with the opium it contains and the heroin made of that.
-Thus, at most, they pour a little of poppy seeds at the top of some pastries as decoration, but that’s all.
+Westwards of Hungary, poppy seeds are almost a taboo in cuisine, because the name of the plant got interwoven with the opium it contains and the heroin made of that.
+Thus, at most, they pour a little poppy seeds at the top of some pastries as decoration, but that’s all.
 Poor foreigners do not know that poppy seeds themselves do not involve any danger, so they are usually shocked when hearing about Hungarian dishes of poppy seeds…

 10. Various soups: especially the cold, sweet, pink ones

 It can be said that Hungarians love soups: compared to many other countries Hungarians eat much more of this kind of dish.
 That’s okay, but, when instead of serving the usual hot salty soup for the first course the waiter serves some cold pink liquid, which is even sweet, foreigners get set back on their heels.
 They can cope with it better at the end of the courses, as a dessert…

 The term “foreigners” is, of course, very general here, and stands mostly for the tourists and students coming from western countries.
 Besides, there are many open-minded and flexible people among them, who enjoy discovering Hungarian cuisine.
 Just like there are many Hungarians who would never taste the kidney and brains, or the rooster testicle stew.
 Therefore, this list is very subjective, please read it that way.